You are in charge of the ring during the event. In a nutshell, you

 - Make sure everyone knows that no food or drink is allowed in the ring, except water.

-- Make sure everyone turns off their smart phones during the event.
+- Make sure everyone turns off their cell phones during the event.

-- Assign the ring stewards their seats and obstacles to look after.
+- Assign the ring crew their seats and obstacles to look after.

 - During the event be on hand to handle any emergencies.
 Common ones are timer issues and dogs eliminating in the ring.